alexhsamuel/ora/docs/time-zones.rst

 1. The first entry of `zoneinfo.TZPATH
    <https://docs.python.org/3/library/zoneinfo.html#zoneinfo.TZPATH>`_ that is
    an absolute path to a directory, if any.
 By default, `TZPATH` is initialized from the `PYTHONTZPATH` environment variable, if set.

-Otherwise, it is initialized to a Python distribution-specific list of typical paths at which system zoneinfo directories are typically located.
-On UNIX-like systems, this is most commonly `/usr/share/zoneinfo`.
+   If `PYTHONTZPATH` is unset, the path defaults to locations determined by the Python build.
+If you are using Python distributed with your system, this probably points to your system-supplied zoneinfo directory (often `/usr/share/zoneinfo` on UNIX-like systems); use your system's package management tools to update it.
+If you are using Anaconda Python, this probably points to the installed location of the Conda package `tzdata` (which is distinct from the PyPI package of the same name); use `conda update` to update it.

 2. Or, the zoneinfo directory installed with the PyPI `tzdata
    <https://tzdata.readthedocs.io/en/latest/>`_ package, if `tzdata` is